The Isshinkai Manifesto

 Without previous knowledge and experience, it can be difficult to tell the difference.

 In Isshinkai we simply endeavour to embody the quality of what we do, mindful of the following advice:

 People who put a high value on their art, also care about the place they set aside to practice it in.
 Professionalism is about respect, commitment, standards, preparation and attention to detail, not money.
 An established Aikido Dojo, a place set aside exclusively for Aikido Practice, is an institution, held in trust for Aikido, cared-for by generations of students within a lineage.
 It should feel clean, peaceful and suitable for joyful, focused and uninterrupted practice.
 A part-time Dojo, a space that becomes a Dojo temporarily, often once or more times each week, is a space in which every effort should be made to provide as much of the same atmosphere and benefits as possible.
 We sometimes have to make the best of what’s available, especially when starting a new Aikido Class, and for Aikido, a cold, leaky warehouse is more suitable than a heated fight-club.
-Look carefully and you will know, before you even get through the door, what kind of place it is and what effort has been made.
+Look carefully and you will know, before you even get through the door, what kind of place it is and what kind of effort has been made.
 That will tell you something of the value to be found there.

 Good Aikido Teachers are profoundly respectful and grateful to those kind enough to have taught them.
 A diligent student, well taught, has much to feel grateful for.
+You can’t buy that kind of teaching.
 Ingratitude indicates either a bad student, or a poor teacher, or that the Teaching/Learning relationship didn’t actually happen as claimed.
-So do not expect to learn good Aikido from a Teacher who does not speak of his or her own Teachers with respect and gratitude.
+So do not expect to learn good Aikido from a Teacher who does not speak of his or her own Teachers with sincere respect and gratitude.